virteal/kudocracy/README.md

 Is it available?
 --------
-Not yet.
 What is available is a prototype.
 Depending on success, the prototype will hopefully expand into a robust system able to handle billions of votes from millions of persons.
 That is not trivial and requires help.

 Who are you?
 --------
 My name is Jean-Hugues Robert, @jhr.
 I am a 49 years old software developper from Corsica (the island where Napoleon was born).
-When I found out about Delegative democracy, I liked that.
-I think that it would be a good thing to apply it broadly, using modern technologies, technologies that people now use all over the world.
+When I found out about Delegative Democracy, I liked that.
+I think that it would be a good thing to apply it broadly using modern technologies, technologies that people now use all over the world.

-Jean-Hugues, January 2015.
+Jean-Hugues, March 2015.

 -----